 They continue this fight in the issue’s next story, which goes untitled; in this story, a stage performer known as Sando has his diminutive, hunchbacked accomplice Omar stun audiences with predictions of the future, all of which detail terrorist attacks or destructive events.
 Although Bucky believes the two to be fakes, Cap is convinced when Omar’s prediction of the destruction of a nearby bridge comes true and the two suit up to confront the two stage performers.

 Cap doesn’t pull any punches, aggressively questioning Sando and then laying him out with a punch while Omar makes a quick getaway.
 I wouldn’t mind but the two haven’t even done anything yet or been proven to be responsible!

 Have you ever read Captain America Comics #1?
 If so, what did you think of it and the early adventures of Captain America and Bucky?
-What was your first exposure to Captain America and where do you rank him against other superheroes, where Marvel or otherwise?
+What was your first exposure to Captain America and where do you rank him against other superheroes, Marvel or otherwise?
 What story or character of his is your favourite and why?
 How are you celebrating Captain America’s star-spangled debut today?
-Whatever your thoughts, drop a comment below and be sure to pop back for more Captain America content in the next few weeks!
+Whatever your thoughts, drop a comment below and check out my other Captain America content!

 6 thoughts on “Back Issues: Captain America Comics #1”